Branched Multi-Task Networks: Deciding What Layers To Share: Experiments

 \subsection{CelebA}

-\textbf{Dataset.} The CelebA dataset~\citep{liu2015faceattributes} contains over 200k real images of celebrities, labeled with 40 facial attribute categories.
+\textbf{Dataset.} The CelebA dataset~\cite{liu2015faceattributes} contains over 200k images of celebrities, labeled with 40 facial attribute categories.
 The training, validation and test set contain 160k, 20k and 20k images respectively.
-We treat the prediction of each facial attribute as a single binary classification task, as in~\citep{lu2017fully,sener2018multi,huang2018gnas}.
-To ensure a fair comparison: we reuse the thin-$\omega$ model from~\cite{lu2017fully} in our experiments on CelebA; the parameter budget $\mathcal{C}$ is set for the model to have the same amount of parameters as prior work.
-As mentioned in Sec.~\ref{sec: branching}, we use the beam search adaptation of our optimization procedure due to the very large number of tasks.
-We set $n = 10$, with the top-$n$ being the number of groupings to keep at every layer during the optimization.
-Note that, the final result remains unchanged when applying small changes to $n$.
-Appendix~\ref{app: celeba} provides more details on the training setup.
+We treat the prediction of each facial attribute as a single binary classification task, as in~\cite{lu2017fully,sener2018multi,huang2018gnas}.
+To ensure a fair comparison: we reuse the thin-$\omega$ model from~\cite{lu2017fully} in our experiments; the parameter budget $\mathcal{C}$ is set for the model to have the same amount of parameters as prior work.

 \textbf{Results.} Table~\ref{tab:celeba} shows the results on the CelebA test set.
-The task groupings themselves are visualized in Appendix~\ref{app: celeba}.
-Our branched multi-task networks outperform earlier works~\citep{lu2017fully, huang2018gnas} when using a similar amount of parameters.
-Since our Thin-32 model only differs from the model in~\citep{lu2017fully} on the employed task grouping technique, we can conclude that the proposed method devises more effective task groupings for the attribute classification tasks on CelebA.
-Furthermore, our Thin-32 model performs on par with the VGG-16 baseline, while using 64 times less parameters.
-We also compare our results with the ResNet-18 model from~\citet{sener2018multi}.
-Our Thin-64 models performs 1.35\% better than the ResNet-18 model when trained with a uniform loss weighing scheme.
-More noticeably, our Thin-64 model performs on par with the state-of-the-art ResNet-18 model that was trained with the loss weighing scheme from~\citet{sener2018multi}, while at the same time using 31\% less parameters (11.2 vs 7.7 M).
+Our branched multi-task networks outperform earlier works~\cite{lu2017fully, huang2018gnas} when using a similar amount of parameters.
+Since the Ours-32 model (i.e. $\omega$ is 32) only differs from the FAFS model on the employed task grouping technique, we can conclude that the proposed method devises more effective task groupings for the attribute classification tasks on CelebA.
+Furthermore, the Ours-32 model performs on par with the VGG-16 model, while using 64 times less parameters.
+We also compare our results with the ResNet-18 model from~\cite{sener2018multi}.
+The Ours-64 model performs 1.35\% better compared to the ResNet-18 model when trained with a uniform loss weighing scheme.
+More noticeably, the Ours-64 model performs on par with the state-of-the-art ResNet-18 model that was trained with the MGDA loss weighing scheme from~\cite{sener2018multi}, while at the same time using 31\% less parameters (11.2 vs 7.7 M).